- PhD (University of Bristol)

 Do sodium channel proteolytic fragments regulate sodium channel expression?

 Onwuli, D. O., Yañez-Bisbe, L., Pinsach-Abuin, M., Tarradas, A., Brugada, R., Greenman, J., …Beltran-Alvarez, P. (2017).
 Do sodium channel proteolytic fragments regulate sodium channel expression?.
 Channels, 11(5), 476-481. https://doi.org/10.1080/19336950.2017.1355663

 Research Mission: to investigate the relevance of protein post-translational modifications in the biological response to environmental changes, with a focus on human health.

 Current externally funded projects:

-2. Developing tissue-on-chip technology as a platform to measure the response of glioblastoma to established therapy and novel drugs (GBM-on-chip), funded by the Brain Tumour Research and Support across Yorkshire (BTRS), £79,987.75, 2020-2023.
-Link to BTRS: www.btrs.org.uk
+2. Developing tissue-on-chip technology as a platform to measure the response of glioblastoma to established therapy and novel drugs (GBM-on-chip), funded by the Yorkshire Brain Tumour Charity (YBTC), £79,987.75, 2020-2023.
+Link to YBTC: www.btrs.org.uk

 Pedro proudly supervises students interested in biochemistry and post-translational modifications, in a variety of systems from cardiovascular to climate change models.